 I could try winzip.

-#1 Updated by Michael Lee almost 13 years ago
+#1 Updated by Michael Lee about 13 years ago

 I think this has to do with the Excel library that is referenced in the Visual Basic Project.
 There are other ways to add a reference, which I should check into.
 Also, I should install only Excel and Access 2002 on a computer and check to see if I can run the entry tool like that.
 Currently, I've only tried it with these combinations: